Silliest Questions Gail Carriger Has Ever Been Asked

 Dahling, who says I wear anything around the house when I’m by myself?
 Honestly though, I only wear full on Victorian costumes for appropriate events.
 I wear steampunk jewelry and little touches of steampunk garb most of the time when I’m going out.

 Do you name each of your parasols?

 Nope.
 I name my machines, but not my clothing or accessories.
-The car is Chanterelle, the computer is Hestia, and the iPod is Olive.
+The car is The UPH (Underwater Polar Bear Head), the computer is Hermia, and the .

 Can you tell us something about you we can’t see on your website?